 Don’t Worry Surrey provides students with practical advice and guidance through January exams, Summer exams and Late Summer Assessments.

-Download our Exam Planner here, containing advice, contact details and event information throughout January 2024
+Download our Exam Planner here, containing advice, contact details and event information throughout May/June 2024.

-Nightline is here for you throughout exams.
-You can call or IM our student volunteers Monday – Friday 19:00 – 07:00 throughout exams.
+Nightline listening service: Nightline is here for you throughout exams.
+You can call or Instant Message our student volunteers Monday – Friday 19:00 – 07:00 during term time, and exams.
+Anonymously speak with another student about anything that is on your mind.

 Online exams